-Ever had a looming situation that was coming closer and you could do nothing about it?
-It may have been some kind of deadline, an inevitable challenge or a negative event that was bound to happen.
+Do you have a looming situation that’s coming closer and you can do nothing about it?
+It may may be some kind of deadline, an inevitable challenge or a negative event that is bound to happen.
 What do you do when it is out of your hands yet it is on its way?
 Well, Hezekiah experienced one such situation and it is no exaggeration to say it was a matter of life and death.
 Just to emphasize, this was a real-life event.
 And these were ordinary people like you and me.

 The Assyrians had recently attacked Israel.
 They destroyed many homes and took thousands captive.
 This army was known to be extremely cruel.
 It was not uncommon for them to torture their captives in ways that are unspeakable.
 So after taking Israel, they came for Judah in which Hezekiah was king.
 They took many fortified cities and plotted to take Jerusalem—where the royal palace was situated.